Are demographically invariant models and representations in medical imaging fair?: Discussion Conclusion

 \section{Discussion \& Conclusion}

-Our starting point in this piece were obervations by different research groups that deep learning models tend to encode patients' demographic features in their latent space~\cite{Glocker2023,Gichoya2022}.
-Prompted by these observations, we first asked whether it is feasible and desirable to train models that do \emph{not} encode demographic group membership, in the sense that it cannot be inferred with higher-than-chance accuracy from the latent representation.
-Noting that this requirement is equivalent to both \emph{marginal representation invariance} and \emph{statistical parity}, we showed how such a requirement can severely hurt model performance~\cite{Dwork2012,Barocas2019,Zhao2022,McNamara2019,Zhao2022a} even beyond the well-known `leveling down' effect~\cite{Zhang2022,Zietlow2022}.
-We then considered a popular relaxation of marginal representation invariance, \emph{class-conditional invariance}~\cite{TachetdesCombes2020}.
+Our starting point in this piece were observations by different research groups that deep learning models tend to encode patients' demographic features in their latent space~\cite{Glocker2023,Gichoya2022}.
+Prompted by these observations, we first asked whether it is feasible and desirable to train models that do \emph{not} encode demographic group membership, in the sense that it cannot be inferred with higher-than-chance accuracy from the latent representation.\footnote{While we adopt this terminology here, we note that it may be considered misleading to write that a latent representation \emph{encodes} group membership simply because that representation is \emph{correlated} with group membership.
+The representation may in fact encode only disease-relevant features, but if those features are correlated with group membership, this will also be true for the latent representation -- even if no group-specific features are encoded.} Noting that this requirement is equivalent to \emph{marginal representation invariance} and implies \emph{statistical parity}, we discussed why such a requirement can severely hurt model performance~\cite{Dwork2012,Barocas2019,Zhao2022,McNamara2019,Zhao2022a} even beyond the well-known `leveling down' effect~\cite{Zhang2022,Zietlow2022}.
+We then considered a close alternative to marginal representation invariance, \emph{class-conditional invariance}~\cite{TachetdesCombes2020}.
 This notion alleviates one of the problems associated with marginal invariance: severe model performance deterioration in the face of label shift, i.e., differences in~$p(y\mid a)$ between groups.
-However, class-conditional invariance turned out to imply the \emph{separation} criterion from algorithmic fairness (on the risk score level), which is undesirable due to its incompatibility with group-wise calibration, as well as for other reasons~\cite{Reich2020,Hedden2021,Petersen2023,Barocas2019}.
-Moreover, all representation invariance approaches suffer from their neglect of differences in \emph{intra-class variations} between groups due to, for example, different disease subtypes~\cite{OakdenRayner2020a,Li2020c,Mahajan2021}.
-Finally, we considered counterfactually invariant \emph{models} as one potential alternative~\cite{Veitch2021,Puli2022}, finding that the definition of a meaningful demographic counterfactual in the medical imaging domain is fraught with serious challenges.
+However, class-conditional invariance turned out to imply the \emph{separation} criterion from algorithmic fairness (on the risk score level), which may be considered undesirable due to its incompatibility with group-wise calibration as well as for other reasons~\cite{Reich2020,Hedden2021,Petersen2023,Barocas2019,Mehta2024}.
+Directly enforcing error rate equality across groups instead does not entail the same drawbacks.
+Moreover, all representation invariance approaches suffer from their neglect of differences in \emph{intra-class variations} between groups due to, for example, different disease subtypes or manifestations~\cite{OakdenRayner2020a,Li2020c,Mahajan2021,Castro2020}.
+In addition, they do not guarantee `fair treatment,' and, in fact, may even \emph{require} disparate treatment~\cite{Lohaus2022} -- which is simply moved to the model's feature extraction stage.
+Finally, we considered counterfactually invariant \emph{models} as one potential alternative~\cite{Veitch2021,Puli2022,Kusner2017,Chiappa2019}, finding that both the theoretical definition and practical inference of meaningful demographic counterfactuals in the medical imaging domain is fraught with serious challenges and often incurs the same drawbacks as representation invariance approaches~\cite{Nilforoshan2022}.